SNaf1/snaf1/README.md

 <h1 align="center">Hi 👋, I'm Sadnan Nafis</h1>
-<h3 align="center">I'm an aspiring Computer Science student with a passion for problem-solving, a strong foundation in Python and machine learning, and hands-on experience in web development, AI, and game development.
-My interests lie in Artificial Intelligence, Large Language Models (LLMs), and software automation, and I've contributed to research and collaborative projects in these areas.
-I'm driven by a continuous desire to learn, build, and explore new technologies that push the boundaries of what's possible.</h3>
+<h4 align="center">I'm an aspiring Computer Science student with a passion for problem-solving, a strong foundation in Python and machine learning, and hands-on experience in web development, AI, and game development.
+My interests lie in AI, LLMs, and software automation, and I've contributed to research and collaborative projects in these areas.
+I'm driven by a continuous desire to learn, build, and explore new technologies that push the boundaries of what's possible.</h4>